hashicorp/terraform-provider-azurerm/website/docs/r/databricks_workspace.html.markdown

 * `workspace_id` - The unique identifier of the databricks workspace in Databricks control plane.

 * `storage_account_identity` - A `storage_account_identity` block as documented below.

 ---

+A `managed_disk_identity` block exports the following:

+* `principal_id` - The principal UUID for the internal databricks disks identity needed to provide access to the workspace for enabling Customer Managed Keys.

+* `tenant_id` - The UUID of the tenant where the internal databricks disks identity was created.

+* `type` - The type of the internal databricks disks identity.

+---